ArcherHuang/Docker-Python-Flask/README.md

   sudo docker exec -it test-dev bash
   ```

-## Copy a file from Container to Host VM
+## Copy a file from Container to VM
 * On VM
 ```
 echo "Lucky seven" > ~/filename.txt